yash1441/EVO-Discord-Bot/README.md

 # EVO-Discord-Bot
-A discord bot for the Project EVO server.
+A discord bot for the Mission EVO server.